Study Findings Argue Against False-Positive SARS-CoV-2 Results Due to Droplet or Airborne Contamination

 Reference: Scheier T, et al. Do we cause false positives?
 An experimental series on droplet or airborne SARS-CoV-2 contamination of sampling tubes during swab collection in a test center.
 Antimicrobial Resistance & Infection Control.
 Volume 10, Article number 51.
 2021.

-1 Comment on "Study Findings Argue Against False-Positive SARS-CoV-2 Results Due to Droplet or Airborne Contamination"
+Be the first to comment on "Study Findings Argue Against False-Positive SARS-CoV-2 Results Due to Droplet or Airborne Contamination"

 Leave a comment